dzufferey/dzufferey.github.io/concurrency_theory_2019/exercises/bonus_exercises_2.md

 ```

 ### Questions
-* What we did in class was at the level of memory operations and we did not discuss in details how we got these operations.
+* What we did in class was at the level of memory operations and we did not discuss in detail how we got these operations.
   Explain how we can extract an automaton with memory operations as transitions from code.
   Give the automaton corresponding to `peterson(0)` and `negate(x)`.